One dead in officer-involved shooting in Florence

 FLORENCE, S.C.
-(WBTW) — One person is dead after an officer-involved shooting in Florence.
+(WBTW) — A suspect is dead after an officer-involved shooting in Florence.

 Florence Police Department Spokesperson, Capt.
 Mike Brandt said they are responding to a shooting incident on Ventura Court, and confirmed it was an officer-involved shooting.

-The person that died was not an officer, Florence County Coroner Keith von Lutcken confirmed.
+Tommy Crosby with the South Carolina Law Enforcement Division (SLED) says the information he has received suggests that gunfire was exchanged between a suspect and officers of the Florence Police Department.
+The suspect was killed, according to SLED.

-SLED is involved in the investigation.
+SLED is leading the investigation.
 The Florence County Sheriff’s Office is also on scene.

+“Preliminary indications are the subject fired on officers with an automatic rifle and an officer returned fire striking the subject,” 12th Circuit Solicitor, Ed Clements said.

 News13 has a crew on scene.
 Count on News13 for updates to this developing story.